ni/nimble/packages/nimble-components/src/table/specs/table-spec.md

 ### Non-goals

-The `nimble-table` will not offer spreadsheet-like features such as infinite columns, or summary functions.
+- The `nimble-table` will not offer spreadsheet-like features such as infinite columns, or summary functions.

-Additionally, we do not intend for the `nimble-table` to handle data sets of 50K or more on the client-side.
+- We do not intend for the `nimble-table` to handle data sets of 50K or more on the client-side.
 Visualizing such sizes of data sets are meant to be enabled through various "data virtualiazation" means, such as the server only sending over subsets of the data at a time, appropriately filtered down to a reasonable size.

+- Non-virtualized static tables.

 ### Features